ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-cell-renderer/index.md

 [[only-vue]]
 | ## Cell Rendering
 |
-| It is possible to provide VueJS cell renderers for ag-Grid to use if you are are using the VueJS version of ag-Grid.
+| It is possible to provide VueJS cell renderers for AG Grid to use if you are are using the VueJS version of AG Grid.
 See [registering framework components](../components/#registering-framework-components) for how to register framework components.
 |
 | ### Example: Rendering using Components
 |